 “The process of ending racism in thought and action is always a mutual enterprise.
 All our power lies in understanding when we should teach and when we should learn.”bell hooks (2003)

-The Scholars Countering Intersectional Racism and Oppression (SCIRO) Research Cluster seeks to focus on anti-racism and anti-oppression scholarship and pedagogy across academic disciplines.
+The Scholars Countering Intersectional Racism and Oppression (SCIRO) research cluster focuses on anti-racism and anti-oppression scholarship.
 More specifically, the cluster highlights and works against blockages to equity experienced by racialized individuals.

-While the focus remains within our CUE community, this work is not done in isolation.
-We will form partnerships with communities outside of CUE such as other research institutions and community organizations as a means to form collaborative working relationships.
+While the cluster focuses on primarily on the CUE community, its work is not done in isolation.
+The cluster actively seeks partnerships and collaborative working relationships with communities outside of CUE, such as research institutions and community organizations.

 Supporting students is also a goal of the cluster.
-Student support will look like mentorship through volunteer opportunities, learning at monthly salon or workshop sessions, as well as opportunities to engage in research which aligns with the mandate of our cluster.
+Student supports include mentorship and volunteer opportunities, workshop sessions, and engagement in the cluster’s research activities.

 Objectives and Intended Outputs

-- Research cluster community for scholars to share and learn from anti-racist, anti-oppressive and related works.
+- Foster a community in which members can share and learn from anti-racist, anti-oppressive scholarship

-- Resources and collaborative learning opportunities for the CUE community.
+- Promote resources and collaborative learning opportunities for the CUE community

-- Teresa Fowler, Co-Leader and Assistant Professor, Faculty of Education.
+- Teresa Fowler, Assistant Professor, Faculty of Education

-- Ian Davidson, Co-Leader and Assistant Professor, Faculty of Arts.
+- Ian Davidson, Assistant Professor, Psychology, Faculty of Arts